IN Wilmington OH Zone Forecast

 Including the city of Rising Sun

-winds 5 to 10 mph in the evening, becoming light and variable.
+5 mph in the evening, becoming light and variable.
+Chance of rain

 thunderstorms.
 Highs in the upper 80s.
 Chance of rain 40 percent.